open-5g/openrangym/_posts/tutorials/2022-02-01-iab-tutorial.md

 COLOSSEUM_PWD = [pwd]
 {% endhighlight %}

-This will allow iab-manager to fetch the reservations' data from the Colosseum API and automatically map the SRNs to iab-nodes of your network.
+This will allow iab-manager to fetch the reservations' data from the Colosseum API and automatically map the SRNs to IAB-nodes of your network.

 Then, you must configure iab-manager through the `config.yml` configuration file.
 Create the file with the following content: